ACM40960/project-SidBagwe98/README.md

 seeks to accurately predict whether a patient is diagnosed with COVID-19.
 The proposed approach offers the potential for a faster and more accessible diagnostic method, especially in areas where RT-PCR testing resources may be limited.

+## Background

+The first documented instance of a highly transmissible illness caused by the Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) was detected in Wuhan, China, in December 2019.
+This project aims to leverage chest X-ray images to develop a predictive model for COVID-19 diagnosis.
+The need for auxiliary diagnostic tools increased as there are no accurate automated toolkits available.
+Recent findings obtained using radiology imaging techniques suggest that such images contain salient information about the COVID-19 virus.
+Application of advanced artificial intelligence (AI) techniques coupled with radiological imaging offers the potential for a faster and more accessible diagnostic method, especially in areas where RT-PCR testing resources may be limited.

 ## Project Workflow